rotimijoseph/students-and-subjects/README.md

 - **C#**: The primary programming language for the backend development.
 - **JavaScript**: Used for client-side interactions and form validation.
 - **HTML**: Used for creating the structure of web pages.
-- **CSS**: Utilised for styling and the presentation of the web pages.
+- **Bootstrap**: Utilised for styling and the presentation of the web pages.

 ## **Getting Started**

-To get started, you will need to have the following prerequisites, the minimum versions needed are shown alongside.
+To get started, you will need to have the following prerequisites.

 ### **Prerequisites**